TechWithJimmy/terraform-portfolio-project/README.md

 # Table of Contents

-Architecture
+1. Architecture
-Technologies Used
+2. Technologies Used
-Setup and Deployment
+3. Setup and Deployment
-Prerequisites
+4. Prerequisites
-Installation
+5. Installation
-Deploying the Infrastructure
+6. Deploying the Infrastructure
-Usage
-Contributing
-License
-Architecture

 # The infrastructure for this project is built using the following AWS services: